 Registering a copyright is not difficult.
 For instructions and forms, visit the US Copyright Office website.
 If you have any questions regarding copyright registration, the US Copyright Office has a toll-free help line at 1-877-476-0778.
 You may register a work at any time while it is still in copyright.

-If you submit your dissertation to ProQuest, they will register copyright on your behalf, for a fee.
+If you submit your dissertation to ProQuest, they will register the copyright on your behalf, for a fee.
 The Rackham Graduate School encourages Ph.D. candidates to discuss this option with their advisors before selecting it.

 Under US law, the initial copyright holder is the author of the work.
 In most cases, copyright law treats the creator(s) of the work as the author(s).
-If someone creates a work as an employee (or in certain cases, as a contractor), that person’s employer is considered the author of the work.
+Copyright is automatic; it applies to the work as soon as it is fixed (or recorded) in some way.